Ait Benhaddou or Ouarzazate?

 How to get to Ait Ben Haddou (or Ouarzazate): I wrote about that here.

-Organized Tour.
+Organized Tours.
 Yes, you can do Ait Benhaddou in a day trip from Marrakech.
 This tour gets great reviews.
 It’s not the way I would do it (that’s about 10 hours of driving in 1 day) but it’s a scenic drive and Ait Benhaddou is beautiful.

 Ps.
 If you find our blog helpful, please consider using our links to book your flights, hotels, tours, and car rentals.
 Have a look at our Travel Resources page.